 This course focuses on research methods, data analysis, and synthesis in A/B testing for user experience research and design.
 Students explore a strategic process of how to create their own tests and platforms for gathering information and data on users with digital and accessible tools.
 By the end of the course, students understand how to plan, create, and launch online research.

 DSGN 515, Innovation Design, 3 Units

 Students learn a unique process of design through idea conception, experimentation, and prototyping in order to experience the process of innovation.
 Students also learn how to translate experiential learning into something that can be performed in the digital world, and are encouraged to seek multi-disciplinary methods and inspirations when innovating new digital products and experiences.

 DSGN 516, Interactive Narrative/Story, 3 Units

-This course examines the application of storytelling within the context of user experience design (UXD).
-Students will investigate the creation and analysis of narratives to provide clarity and distinctiveness, capture attention, inspire to action, create a meaningful journey, and forge lasting, emotional impact with end users.
+Students in this course examine the application of storytelling within the context of user experience design (UXD).
+Students investigate the creation and analysis of narratives to provide clarity and distinctiveness, capture attention, inspire to action, create a meaningful journey, and forge a lasting, emotional impact with end users.

 DSGN 517, Digital Media Layout and Design [Proposed], 3 Units